-As a marketing professional, you’re balancing a host of requests and responsibilities.
-You are marketing your company’s services and products.
-You’re managing its social media accounts.
-You are likely being asked by your sales team for collateral, case studies, and reviews.
+A marketing professional is constantly balancing a host of requests and responsibilities.
+Marketing your company’s services and products.
+Managing its social media accounts.
+Managing requests from your sales team for collateral, case studies, and reviews.
 You have a lot on your plate.
 Somewhere in there, it is likely you’ve allowed your marketing assets to drift off course from your brand identity a time or two.

 What goes into a brand inventory?

 A brand inventory is simply gathering everything that has been created in support of marketing your business’s products or services.
-When you read that, your heart may skip a couple of beats.
-As a marketer, you recognize just how long that list can be and how big a task it is.
-Here are a few of the items to get you started:
+Obviously, it’s easy to recognize just how long that list can be and how big a task it is.
+But it’s not impossible.
+Here’s some of what you’ll need to look at to get you started: